 (Source: ABI)

 In addition, comparison site GoCompare shared data on how age affects the cost of car insurance.
-It found that the average cost of fully comprehensive car insurance in 2020 for 17 – 24-year-olds was £974.23 compared to £576.95 for 25 – 50-year-olds and £325 for those over the age of 50.
+It found that between January and November 2023 the average cost of fully comprehensive car insurance for 21 year-olds was £836 compared to £516 for 30 year olds, £451 for 40 year olds and £369 for 50 year olds.

 Region

 Where you live in the UK is also likely to affect the cost of your car insurance policy.
 Insurance providers will take a number of factors into consideration such as the type of road you live on as well as the level of crime in your area, increasing the chance of vandalism and theft.
 In the following comparison table, we highlight how the region can affect the average cost of your fully comprehensive car insurance policy.
-The data has been collected by MoneySuperMarket between January and March 2021.
+The data has been collected by Quotezone* between January 2023 and January 2024.

 Job

 Your job title can affect how much you pay for your car insurance premium as some occupations are seen as higher risk by insurers.
-For example, data collected by MoneySuperMarket in 2020 suggested that one of the cheapest job titles for an annual car insurance policy was a registrar at an average of £289 a year compared to £1,537 a year for a fast food delivery driver.
-We look at how your occupation affects the cost of car insurance in our article, ‘Does your job title affect your car insurance?‘
+For example, data collected by GoCompare between 1st January 2020 and 31st December 2022 suggested that one of the cheapest job titles for an annual car insurance policy was a local government officer at an average of £306 a year compared to £750 a year for an investment banker.
+We look at how your occupation affects the cost of car insurance in our article, ‘Does your job title affect your car insurance?‘.

 Car

 The type of car you wish to insure will affect the cost of your car insurance premium as it will be based on the car insurance group that your car falls into.
 Car insurance groups are ranked 1-50; 1 being the cheapest and 50 being the most expensive.
-Examples of cheaper cars to insure include a Fiat Panda, hatchback Skoda Fabia, a VolksWagen Polo and a Vauxhall Corsa, all falling into car insurance categories 1-10.
+Examples of cheaper cars to insure include a Fiat Panda, Skoda Fabia hatchback, a VolksWagen Polo hatchback and a Vauxhall Corsa hatchback, all falling into car insurance categories 1-10.

 Your car will be grouped based on a number of factors including the cost to repair the vehicle, the size of the vehicle and how powerful the car is.
-The following table shows how your car's insurance group affects the cost of your car insurance premium, according to data collected by MoneySuperMarket between January and December 2021.
+The following table shows how your car's insurance group affects the cost of your car insurance premium, according to data collected by MoneySuperMarket in January 2024.
+To find out the cheapest cars to insure in the UK read our article ‘Which car is cheapest to insure in the UK? ‘.

 How to reduce the cost of car insurance?